Emergence of Gaussian fields in noisy quantum chaotic dynamics: WKB Ansatz on the universal cover

 Moreover, suppose that $\beta, \delta, \varepsilon_0$ are as in (\ref{eq:CondBeta}).
 For any $0<\varepsilon<\varepsilon_0$, there exist $\mathfrak{d}>0$, and $h_0>0$ such that the following holds: for all $L\in \N$, there exists a constant $C_L>0$ such that for all $h\in (0,h_0]$ and all $s,t \in [0,\mathfrak{d}|\log h|]$, with $s+t\leq \mathfrak{d}|\log h|$, we have that

 Here, the $C^L$ norms are to be understood as in \eqref{eq:sa8.1} \end{prop} We postpone the proof of this Proposition to the end of this section.
 Before going on we remark that when $\delta=0$ the formula \eqref{eq:transEq3} has already been stated in \cite[Equation (3.9)]{AN}.
-Furthermore, notice that when $Q_\omega$ is the operator of multiplication by $q_\omega$, then $H^1_{q_\omega}=0$, so the second integrand in \eqref{eq:transEq3} vanishes. \\

-Continuing, recall from the discussion after \eqref{eq:trans1} that $a(x;h)\sim a_0(x) +ha_1(x) + \dots$ where $a,a_n$ are smooth compactly supported maps on $\mathcal{O}$.
-Furthermore, recall that the support of $a(\cdot;h)$ is assumed to be contained in a compact subset of $\mathcal{O}$ independently of $h$. \begin{prop} 1.
-The $0^{th}$ order transport equation in \eqref{eq:WKB2} and in \eqref{eq:WKB2a} (depending on which case of $Q_\omega$ we consider) is explicitly solved by
+Furthermore, notice that when $\wt{Q}_\omega$ is the operator of multiplication by $\wt{q}_\omega$, then $H^1_{\wt{\phi}_{t,\delta},\wt{q}_\omega}=0$, so the second integrand in \eqref{eq:transEq3} vanishes.
+Continuing, recall from the discussion after \eqref{eq:trans1} that $a(x;h)\sim a_0(x) +ha_1(x) + \dots$ where $a,a_n$ are smooth compactly supported maps on $\wt{\mathcal{O}}$.
+Furthermore, recall that the support of $a(\cdot;h)$ is assumed to be contained in a compact subset of $\wt{\mathcal{O}}$ independently of $h$. \begin{prop} 1.
+The $0^{th}$ order transport equation in \eqref{eq:WKB2} and in \eqref{eq:WKB2a} (depending on which case of $\wt{Q}_\omega$ we consider) is explicitly solved by

 with intial condition $b_0(0,x;\delta) = a_0(x)$.
 Furthermore, $\supp b_0(t,\cdot;\delta)\subset \supp \psi_{0,t}$. \\

 2. The higher order transport equations are solved iteratively for $n\geq 1$ by